SharePoint/sp-dev-docs/docs/declarative-customization/site-design-o365cli.md

 # SharePoint site design: Office 365 CLI commands

+Use the Office 365 CLI to create, retrieve, update, and remove site designs and site scripts to new and existing modern site collections from any platform.

 > [!NOTE]
-> Site designs and site scripts have been released to production and are available for general use.

-Use the Office 365 CLI to create, retrieve, update, and remove site designs and site scripts to new and existing modern site collections from any platform.
+> Office 365 CLI is an open-source tool with active community providing support for it.
+There is no SLA for the open-source tool support from Microsoft.

 ## Getting started